Danylo-Dziuban/miami-landing/README.md

-This progect is a landingf page for a real estate company based in Miami.
+This progect is a landing page for a real estate company based in Miami.

 Technologies used:
    HTML5,